wensty/Scripted-Subroutines-for-Potioncraft-Plotter/README.md

   - `expectedEntityTypes`: an array of entity type names, default to be `EntityVortex=["Vortex"]`.
 Some constants have been defined for this.
   - `toBottle`: Boolean default to be `true`.
 Decide to calculate the angle toward the bottle or from the bottle.
 - `getCurrentStirDirection()`: computes the direction angle of the current stir in radians.

-### Extraction of other informations.

 - `checkBase(expectedBase)`: checks if the current potion base is the given expected base.
 If not, this check produce an error.
 - `getCurrentVortexRadius()`: returns the radius of the current vortex.
-- `getTargetVortexInfo(targetX, targetY)`: returns the coordinates and radius of the target vortex.
+- `getTargetVortex(x, y)`: returns the coordinates and radius of the target vortex.
+  - `x`, `y`: the rough coordinates of the target vortex (i.e. inside the vortex).
   - return: `{x:number, y:number, r:number}` be a object with `x`, `y`, `r` as keys.
+The center of the vortex and the radius of the vortex.

 ### Complex subroutines.

 - `straighten(direction, salt, {maxStirLength?, maxGrains?, ignoreReverse?,preStirLength?, leastSegmentLength?})`: straighten the potion path with rotation salts, i.e. automatically adding proper number of rotation salt while stirring to make the potion path straight.
   - `direction`: the direction to be stirred in radian.
   - `salt`: the type of salt to be added, it must be "moon" or "sun".
-  - `maxStirLength`, `maxGrains`: stopping conditions of the straightening process.
+  - `maxStir`, `maxGrains`: stopping conditions of the straightening process.
 Default to be `Infinity`, i.e. stopping condition not set.
-  - `preStirLength`: the amount of stirring to be added before the straightening process.
+  - `preStir`: the amount of stirring to be added before the straightening process.
 Default to be `0`.
   - `ignoreReverse`: Controls the behavior when reversed direction(i.e. should add another rotation salt to bend it to the given direction) is detected.
 If set, no salt will be added and the process continues.
 If not set, the function terminate when a reversed direction is detected.
     - Default to be `true`, i.e. not set the reversed direction terminate condition.
-  - Generally you should set at least one of the terminate condition.
+  - **Generally you should set at least one of the 3 terminate condition.**
-  - Straightening is important for many highly-salty recipes with brute-force bending of path, like `AntiMagic-15m-1115s.js`.
+  - Straightening is important for many high-salt recipes with brute-force bended path.
-    > Under some assumption, we can prove that that the optimal path is:
+    > Under some assumption, we can prove that that the optimal path is:.
     >
     > 1. A part of the ingredient.
     > 2. A straightened part.